Disappearance of Natalee Holloway: 2006 arrests of new suspects; Dutch investigation takeover

 On April 15, 2006, Geoffrey van Cromvoirt was arrested by Aruban authorities on suspicion of criminal offenses related to dealing in narcotics which, according to the prosecutor, might have been related to the disappearance of Holloway.
 At his first court appearance, his detention was extended by eight days.
 Van Cromvoirt was released, however, on April 25.
 In addition, another individual with initials "A.B." was arrested on April 22, but was released the same day.

-On May 17, another suspect, Guido Wever (the son of a former Aruban politician) was detained in the Netherlands on suspicion of assisting in the abducting, battering, and killing of Holloway.
+On May 17, Guido Wever, the son of a former Aruban politician, was detained in the Netherlands on suspicion of assisting in the abducting, battering and killing of Holloway.
 Wever was questioned for six days in Utrecht.
 Aruban prosecutors initially sought his transfer to the island, but he was instead released by agreement between the prosecutor and Wever's attorney.

 At Aruba's request, the Netherlands took over the investigation.
 Following receipt of extensive case documentation in Rotterdam, a team of the Dutch National Police started work on the case in September.
 On April 16, 2007, a combined Aruban–Dutch team began pursuing the investigation in Aruba.